astropy/astropy/docs/development/maintainers/testhelpers.rst

 Astropy Test Runner
 ===================

-When executing tests with `astropy.test` the call to pytest is controlled by the `astropy.tests.runner.TestRunner` class.
+When executing tests with ``packagename.test`` the call to pytest is controlled by the `astropy.tests.runner.TestRunner` class.

-The `~astropy.tests.runner.TestRunner` class is used to generate the `astropy.test` function, the test function generates a set of command line arguments to pytest.
+The `~astropy.tests.runner.TestRunner` class is used to generate the ``packagename.test`` function, the test function generates a set of command line arguments to pytest.
 The arguments to pytest are defined in the `~astropy.tests.runner.TestRunner.run_tests` method, the arguments to ``run_tests`` and their respective logic are defined in methods of